Dotnet-Community-DRC/SudiBlog/README.md

 # Simple Blog System in ASP.NET Core

-This document provides an overview of a simple blog system built with ASP.NET Core, aiming to deliver a straightforward platform for creating, managing, and viewing blog posts.
+A Simple blog system built with ASP.NET Core, aiming to deliver a straightforward platform for creating, managing, and viewing blog posts.
 It leverages ASP.NET Core's robust framework to ensure a scalable, secure, and highly customizable blogging experience.

 ## Features